mkjanke/ESP-SeeLevel-Test/README.md

 ### Notes:

- * This app doesn't yet attempt to accommodate a trimmed sender or any sender other than the 710AR Rev E.
+ * This app doesn't do anything special with a trimmed sender.
+Sensor pads that are trimmed off will return value of '255'.

  * No attempt is made to process the returned data into an actual liquid level.
 I'm intending that to be done in some other app (perhaps Node-Red).

- * I'm not confident in the validity of the checksum calculation.

  * Uses Arduino framework but is only tested on an ESP32.

 ### TBD

 This is not a complete solution.
-To make this usable, one would have to make sure the interface circuit adequately protects both the ESP32 and sending unit; that the checksum math is correct; that the circuit and app work with multiple sensors & trimmed sensors; that the timing is not affected by wire length and type; and much, much more.
+To make this usable, one would have to make sure the interface circuit adequately protects both the ESP32 and sending unit;  and that it works with trimmed sensors.